vbhaktha13/Machine-Learning-Images-Air-Quality/README.md

 Incomplete data matrices may provide outcomes that vary significantly, compared to the results from complete data sets.
 To gain a more complete data set, researchers must decide whether to discard or impute (i.e., substitute for) missing data.
  Logarithm and square root transformation was carried out for all pollutant data, in order to normalize distributions and to minimize skewness in y and x variables.
-Climatological data (i.e., air temperature, relative humidity, wind direction, and wind speed) were used as control variables for better estimation
+Climatological data (i.e., air temperature, relative humidity, wind direction, and wind speed) were used as control variables for better estimation.

 ![air pollution](https://user-images.githubusercontent.com/78837487/121651567-64457980-cab8-11eb-88d9-a35bba626fbd.jpg)